Abs-AI-Display-projects/.github/README.md

 **Display Projects and Repositories:**

-In this project, we display a sample of the apps developed by The App Dev Team at Abs.AI.
+In this section, we display a sample of the apps developed by The App Dev Team at Abs.AI.

 ⛔ _NB.
 In this project, we display samples of our work, not the full projects.
 The samples are taken from real-life applications developed and delivered by our team with the consent and knowledge of the projects' owners.
 To clarify, each repository attached to this project is not a fully functioning project on its own but rather a module, service, or display sheet from a previously delivered project._